-Earn a bonus of up to £300 then save regularly at big brands including John Lewis, Tesco and Odeon.
+This cash hack will earn you a bonus of up to £150, and help you save regularly at big brands including John Lewis, Tesco and Odeon.

 I’ve had access to different ones in the past from working at the BBC, having BUPA health insurance, and a Scottish Friendly ISA.
 But what if you won’t work for a company with a scheme, or can’t afford things like BUPA?

-How anyone can get access to a “perks” scheme
+How anyone can get access to a “work perks” scheme

 I’ve found a way that’ll get you access to one of these schemes – and there’s no need to change your job, or sign up to insurance with a high monthly fee in order to get these discounts.